saver711/nagwa_jsDevTest_ts/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env files
+To run this project, you will need to add the following environment variables to your .env file

 #### Client
 `REACT_APP_SERVER=http://localhost:8000`